 To study gender disparities in knowledge dissemination, we select a publication year, $t_0$, choose one node in the corresponding network snapshot and make it informed, while leaving all other nodes susceptible.
 All nodes that are added to the network in a given year $t > t_0$ will also be susceptible.
 We run the contagion process following the temporal sequence of collaboration ties, and monitor at each year $t$ the number of informed women, $I_f(t)$, and informed men, $I_m(t)$, whose sum we denote as $I(t) = I_f(t) + I_m(t)$.

-In the case of knowledge flows, the system can be unfair towards female scholars in two directions (\cref{fig:1}\textbf{c}).
-On the one hand, given their number and their position in the network, women could be unable to acquire information as fast as men (Acquisition).
+The system can be unfair towards female scholars in two directions (\cref{fig:1}\textbf{c}).
+On the one hand, due to their number or position in the network, women may be unable to acquire information as quickly as men (Acquisition).
 On the other hand, a contagion process starting from a woman could take more time to reach the same number of individuals than a process originating from a man (Diffusion).

 To evaluate fairness in knowledge acquisition, we let the spreading start from a randomly selected node (male or female, but not unknown) and let the process run until a given fraction of individuals $i_\mathrm{end}$ is reached in year $t_\mathrm{end}$.
-We then count the fraction of informed nodes representing female authors, $i_f = I_f(t_\mathrm{end})/I(t_\mathrm{end})$, and the fraction of women in the network, $n_f = N_f(t_\mathrm{end})/N(t_\mathrm{end})$ (\cref{fig:2}).
+Then, we count the fraction of informed nodes representing female authors, $i_f = I_f(t_\mathrm{end})/I(t_\mathrm{end})$, and the fraction of women in the network, $n_f = N_f(t_\mathrm{end})/N(t_\mathrm{end})$ (\cref{fig:2}).
 Following the principle of statistical parity \cite{mehrabi2021survey}, we define \textit{acquisition fairness} as

-where $\langle\cdot\rangle$ indicates an average over multiple repetitions of the spreading process, i.e., multiple selections of the first spreading node.
-When $AF < 1$ the fraction of informed individuals who are female is smaller than the fraction of women, meaning that there are less informed women than one would expect, i.e., the system is unfair towards the minority.
-Conversely, $AF > 1$ means that less men are exposed to knowledge flow compared to what we would expect, while with $AF \approx 1$ the system is fair with regards to knowledge acquisition.
+where $\langle\cdot\rangle$ indicates an average over multiple repetitions of the contagion process, i.e., multiple draws of the initial spreader, removing the dependence on the particular node selected.
+When $AF < 1$, the fraction of informed individuals who are female is smaller than the fraction of women, meaning that there are fewer informed women than one would expect, i.e., the system is unfair towards the minority.
+Conversely, $AF > 1$ means that less men are exposed to knowledge flow compared to what we would expect, while with $AF \approx 1$ the system is fair in knowledge acquisition.
 Note that, for a given starting year $t_0$, the acquisition fairness varies as a function of the target fraction of informed individuals $i_\mathrm{end}$.

 To investigate fairness in knowledge diffusion, we compare the spreading processes starting from women with those generated by men.
-Again, we let both types of processes propagate until a certain fraction $i_\mathrm{end}$ is reached in year $t_\mathrm{end}$ and compute the length of the length of each process, namely $\Delta t = t_\mathrm{end} - t_0$.
+Again, we let both types of processes propagate until a certain fraction $i_\mathrm{end}$ is reached in year $t_\mathrm{end}$ and compute the length of each process, namely $\Delta t = t_\mathrm{end} - t_0$.
 We define \textit{diffusion fairness} as